rsdoiel/antenna/archives/2025/retro_computing_2025.11.md

 cdc       date      fgrep     lplot     page      scat      uucp
 </pre></div>
 <p>
 I'm not going to go through all of these, and I don't have manual entries for all of them either, but it is a substantial complement and appears to have all of the base tools in System V R2.0 plus the Venix value-adds from 4BSD and a handful of Venix-specific utilities.
 The <tt>ps</tt> utility in particular is more of a system status utility, printing not only processes and their flags but also swap and memory status.
-This system additionally has Ted Green's <tt>vedit</tt> (probably a port of the C-language version developed for Xenix) and what look like cross-assemblers.
-You can also see the tools that were used to draw the graphs I showed you.
+This system additionally has Ted Green's <tt>vedit</tt> (probably a port of the C-language version developed for Xenix) and various graphics commands, and you can also see the tools that were used to draw the graphs I showed you.
 <p>
 Here are the libraries.
 Remember, they aren't shared, although the programs that use them might be.
 <p>